facebook-devc-latam/oakbot-intro/README.md

 ### Start up the ngrok server within another terminal

 ```bash
 ngrok http 5000
 ```

-In the browser, navigate to your webhook route on the public url provided to you by ngrok, e.g. <https://99fca400.ngrok.io/webhook>
+In the browser, navigate to your webhook route on the public url provided to you by ngrok in your Terminal, e.g. <https://99fca400.ngrok.io/webhook>

-Confirm that you recieve the same status and log message as earlier
+Confirm that you receive the same status and log message as earlier

 Now let's deploy our bot so we can start interacting with it!